Stocks try to recover from bond whiplash, dollar gains

-NEW YORK (Reuters) - Global equity markets swooned on Friday, even as the Nasdaq and S&P 500 tried to recover and the bond rout eased a bit, but fears of rising inflation still weighed on sentiment as data showed a strong rebound in U.S. consumer spending.
+NEW YORK (Reuters) - The Nasdaq recovered and the bond rout eased a bit on Friday, but equity markets swooned around the world as data showing a strong rebound in U.S. consumer spending kept fears of rising inflation alive.

-Shares of Amazon.com Inc, Microsoft Corp and Alphabet Inc edged up after bearing the brunt of this week’s downdraft, while financial and energy shares fell.
+Shares of Amazon.com Inc, Microsoft Corp and Alphabet Inc edged up after bearing the brunt of this week’s downdraft and helped the Nasdaq shake off its worst day in almost four months on Thursday.

 U.S. consumer spending rose by the most in seven months in January as low-income households got more pandemic relief money and new COVID-19 infections dropped, setting the U.S. economy up for faster growth ahead.

-The benchmark 10-year Treasury note on Thursday touched 1.614%, the highest in a year, rocking world markets.
-The note’s yield is up more than 50 basis points year to date and is now close to the dividend return of S&P 500 stocks.
+The benchmark 10-year Treasury note on Thursday shot to a one-year high of 1.614%, a move that rocked world markets.
+The note’s yield is up more than 50 basis points this year and is now close to the dividend return of S&P 500 stocks.

 The amount of money swirling through markets and U.S. stocks at close to all-time highs has caused investor angst, said JJ Kinahan, chief market strategist at TD Ameritrade in Chicago.

-“Many people are taking some profits and not necessarily reinvesting that money quite yet,” Kinahan said, but the tug of war isn’t over year.
+“Many people are taking some profits and not necessarily reinvesting that money quite yet,” Kinahan said, but the tug of war isn’t over yet.

 “The U.S. equity market is still the best game in terms of safety versus opportunity.
 But there is a shift going on.”

-The scale of the recent Treasury sell-off prompted Australia’s central bank to launch a surprise bond buying operation to try to staunch the bleeding.
+The scale of the recent Treasury sell-off prompted Australia’s central bank to launch a surprise bond buying operation to try to stanch the bleeding.

 In Europe, the broad FTSEurofirst 300 index closed down 1.64% at 1,559.48.
 Technology stocks lost the most as they continued to retreat from 20-year highs.